Using the Cash Drawer

 1. Click History on the open drawer

-• Amount - The cash amount
+• Amount - The cash amount (green for incoming, red for outgoing)

-• Time - When the movement occurred
+• Date - When the entry occurred

 Step 9: Close the Cash Drawer Session